Sharp convergence rates for Langevin dynamics in the nonconvex setting: Discussion

 \section{Discussion}

 In this paper, we study algorithms for sampling from distributions which satisfy a more general structural assumption than log-concavity, in time polynomial in dimension and accuracy.
-We also demonstrate that using underdamped dynamics the run time can be improved, mirroring the strongly convex case.
+We also demonstrate that when using underdamped dynamics the runtime can be improved, mirroring the strongly convex case.

-There are a few natural questions that we hope to answer in order to continue this investigation of nonconvex sampling problems:

-\textbf{Structural Assumptions:} It would be interesting to determine other structural assumptions that may be imposed on the target distribution that are more general than log-concavity but still admit tractable sampling guarantees, for example, additional assumptions that may alleviate the exponential dependence on $LR^2$.
+There are a few natural questions that we hope to answer in further investigation of non-log-concave sampling problems.
+First, it would be interesting to determine other structural assumptions that may be imposed on the target distribution that are more general than log-concavity but still admit tractable sampling guarantees; for example, we would like to uncover assumptions that may alleviate the exponential dependence on $LR^2$.
 Conversely, existing guarantees may be extended to weaker assumptions, such as weak convexity outside a ball.

-\textbf{Algorithms:} One might also wish to consider algorithms which have access to more than a gradient oracle, such as the Metropolis Hastings filter, or discretizations which use higher order information.
+Secondly, one might also wish to consider algorithms which have access to more than a gradient oracle, such as the Metropolis Hastings filter, or discretizations which use higher-order information.